janvanzeghbroeck/Seeing-Taste/README.md

 # Seeing Taste

-### The Visualization of Beer Tasting Through the eyes of a Data Scientist
+### The Visualization of Beer Tasting through the eyes of a Data Scientist

 Having a consistent high quality tasting craft product is important but accurately tasting that product can be challenging.
 Using New Belgium tasting data and data science techniques for clustering, statistics, &amp; the powers of python, Seeing Taste uses unsupervised learning to cluster tasters and identify who's good, who has a bias, and who has a specialized pallet - all for the sake of making great craft beer.